 If 2% of motor vehicle accidents are caused by a faulty part or system in a vehicle, that equates to 2,637 of the 131,848 crashes in Virginia in 2018.
 Divided evenly across the state, that’s almost 28 per county per year, more than two such crashes a month.
 So car accidents caused by unsafe vehicles do happen in Virginia.

 Even if you continue to have your car inspected on a regular basis, many drivers without a legal incentive to maintain their vehicles will fail to do so.
 Because of our duty of safety to others, if you are injured in a car accident caused by someone else’s unsafe vehicle, you may have legal recourse.
 An experienced car accident lawyer can help you understand your legal options to seek compensation for your losses.

 Contact Kendall Law Firm in the Charlottesville, VA, Area

-If you have been injured in a car wreck in Virginia that was not your fault, an experienced Kendall Personal Injury attorney at the can help you seek full compensation for your losses.
+If you have been injured in a car wreck in Virginia that was not your fault, an experienced Charlottesville car crash attorney can help you seek full compensation for your losses.
 We will meet with you for a free initial consultation at our offices in Charlottesville, Harrisonburg, Winchester, Staunton or Woodstock and explore your legal options.
 Contact us today.